espenwaaga/doc/docs/explanation/observability/alerting.md

+---
+description: >-
+  Alerting is a crucial part of observability, and it's the first step in knowing when something is wrong with your application.
+---
 # Alerting

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CGldVD5wR-g?si=luayvJTiZBsWK24u" title="YouTube video player" frameborder="0" allowfullscreen></iframe> -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CGldVD5wR-g?si=luayvJTiZBsWK24u" title="Video about Actionable Alerting" frameborder="0" allowfullscreen></iframe>

 You can't fix what you can't see.
 Alerting is a crucial part of observability, and it's the first step in knowing when something is wrong with your application.

 However, alerting is only as good as the data you have available and the conditions you set.
 It's important to have a good understanding of what you want to monitor and how you want to be notified.
 We call this the _alerting strategy_.

-While many metrics can be useful for monitoring, not all of them are useful for alerting.
+While many metrics can be useful to gain insights into different aspects of a system, not all of them are useful for alerting.
 When setting up alerts, it's important to choose metrics that are relevant to the user experience and that can be used to detect problems early.

+## Reliability

+TBD

 ## Critical user journeys